BBBase-EHeresy/PPPub/docs/matched_play_guide/doubles_events.md

 [STARTING POSITIONS]

-[Both teams roll a D6 — the team that scores highest becomes Team A. Team A then deploys their Primary Force within 6" of the centre of the board.
+[Both teams roll a D6 â€” the team that scores highest becomes Team A. Team A then deploys their Primary Force within 6" of the centre of the board.
 Team B then deploys their entire army at between 6" and 12" away from Team A's deployment area.
 Team A then sets up their Secondary Force anywhere within 3" of any board edge.]

 [INITIAL PRIORITY]